DenisGorbachev/metawomen-docs/src/faq/ForProjectOwners.md

 ## Do you have competitors?

 As of 08 Jan 2022, we have not heard of any projects with the same idea.

-## How will you open a liquidity pool on PancakeSwap?

-We will use Coliquidity to open the SHLD-WBNB pool on PancakeSwap.
-The specific plan will be announced closer to launch date.
-However, we can share some details already:

-- The price will be lower than on SHLD-WETH pool (to incentivize traders to buy immediately on launch).
-- The Coliquidity pool will have a hard cap (to incentivize providers to deposit earlier to secure their allocation).

 ## What is the project status?